 Columbus is a somewhat small city located in the state of Wisconsin.
-With a population of 5,484 people and just one neighborhood, Columbus is the 150th largest community in Wisconsin.
-Columbus has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+With a population of 5,448 people and just one neighborhood, Columbus is the 150th largest community in Wisconsin.
+Much of the housing stock in Columbus was built prior to World War II, making it one of the older and more historic cities in the country.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Columbus is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Columbus is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Columbus who work in office and administrative support (13.46%), healthcare (9.10%), and business and financial occupations (8.63%).